-Both Versalis and the Eni Group have put a series of interventions into practice, aimed at the conscious use of plastic by their employees.
-First is the “Rivending” project, a dedicated initiative for collecting coffee cups and stirrers at the refreshment areas at the San Donato Milanese offices.
-In collaboration with third-party companies in the supply chain and the Corepla Consortium, these are used to produce selected new raw materials, ready to feed into the Versalis plants in Mantua, for the production of expandable polystyrene, which is then used in making insulation sheets for buildings and protective packaging for appliances and furniture.
+For example, the Eni group introduced the RiVending project, an initiative for the dedicated collection of coffee cups from vending machines in the refreshment areas of its San Donato Milanese offices.
+Thanks to the collaboration of third-party companies along the supply chain and of the Corepla Consortium, this collection makes it possible to produce new selected raw material ready to be fed into the Versalis plants in Mantua for the production of expandable polystyrene, which is then used in making insulation sheets for buildings and protective packaging for household appliances and furniture.

 In this way, it is possible to give new and lasting life to products used in our everyday lives.
 This initiative demonstrates how fundamental the involvement of consumers is to ensure the success of the circular model: there is no circular economy without good waste management, which starts from the education of individual citizens.